-For sake of simplicity, the digital image completion focuses on mathematically modeling and automatically performing the restoration under constraint of local smoothness preservation, but without taking into account the global semantic of image or artistic expertise.
-In other words, the damaged images are automatically restored such that it still looks natural and undetectable by viewers.
+For sake of simplicity, the digital image completion focuses on modeling mathematically and performing automatically the restoration under constraint of local smoothness preservation, but without taking into account the global semantic of image or artistic expertise.
+In other words, the damaged images are restored automatically such that it still looks natural and undetectable by viewers.